 And Out Come the Hats

 Speaking of hat tricks, this date provided quite a few of them over the years.
-Starting in 1971, when Johnny Bucyk scored the fifth one of his career and added three assists in the Bruins’ 8-3 win over the Vancouver Canucks.
+In 1971, Johnny Bucyk scored the fifth one of his career and added three assists in the Bruins’ 8-3 win over the Vancouver Canucks.
 Boston scored six goals in the third period, including a trio in just 20 seconds, setting a new NHL record for the fastest three goals scored.
 John McKenzie had two goals and three assists, while Fred Stanfield added a goal and four helpers.
 The Bruins outshot the Canucks 60-34.

-On that same night, Pete Mahovlich scored his first NHL hat trick as the Canadiens won 5-3 at the Los Angeles Kings.
+That same night, Pete Mahovlich scored his first NHL hat trick as the Canadiens won 5-3 at the Los Angeles Kings.

-Danny Gare scored three times and added two assists, on Feb.
+Danny Gare scored three times and added two assists on Feb.
 25, 1978, as the Sabres rolled to a 13-3 win at the Cleveland Barons.
 Defenseman Jerry Korab chipped in offensively with a pair of goals and three assists.
 Buffalo became the third team in league history to score 13 goals in a road game.

-Rookie Wendel Clark scored his first career hat trick, on Feb.
+Rookie Wendel Clark scored his first career hat trick on Feb.
 25, 1986, while Russ Courtnall had a goal and three assists as the Maple Leafs beat the Rangers 7-3.